DonnyRZ/fucDiagram/QWEN.md

+# Core Rules

+- Do not assume you know/understand the codebase/project or what the user wants
+- The solution is to ALWAYS read and analyze the files and lines of codes in the codebase

+Wrong approach:
+User Query -> Immidiately give solution

+Correct approach:
+User query -> Read files and lines of codes -> Suumarize findings -> User give permission to continue (edit code, etc) -> Give solution

 # Codebase Understanding

 - If this is your first time handling this project, read all the files and lines of code to understand everything about this project (purpose, business logics, dependencies, etc)